sajjadintel/wg-manager2/README.md

 ## Testing
 To run the tests, run `make test`.
 To run the integration tests as well, run `go test ./...`.
-Note that this requires wireguard to be running on the machine, and root privileges.
+Note that this requires WireGuard to be running on the machine, and root privileges.

 ### Testing iptables using network namespaces
 To test iptables without messing with your system configuration, you can use network namespaces.